-For more information about the intrauterine device download our IUD Fact Sheet (English) (Espanol).
+For more information about the intrauterine device download our IUD Patient Education Sheet (English) (Espanol).

 The diaphragm is a soft latex or silicone dome that expands to create a seal against the walls of the vagina.
 It is inserted deep into the vagina to cover the cervix and prevent sperm from reaching and fertilizing an egg.
 It is always used with a spermicidal cream or jelly.
 The diaphragm must be fitted by a healthcare provider to ensure effectiveness.

 For more information about the diaphragm download our Diaphragm Fact Sheet.